Darkness and Light Don’t Mix

 It was not just the costumes changing either.
-The decorations in the neighborhood went from cartoonish at worst and goofy at best to despicable.
+The decorations in the neighborhood went from cartoonish to despicable.
 Who thinks realistic decapitated bodies on the front lawn is a good idea?

 Despite this, we still clung on to the idea that Halloween was required for our kids to be “normal”.
-We just could not even contemplate depriving them of the joy of going to strangers doors and asking for free stuff.
-Don’t take candy from strangers, we tell them, except if you are dressed up in a costume then go directly to their doors and ask them for it.
+We could not even contemplate depriving them of the joy of going to strangers doors and asking for free stuff.
+“Don’t take candy from strangers”, we tell them, “except if you are dressed up in a costume then go directly to their doors and ask them for it.”
 It is a weird message.

 We also rationalized that since it was associated with All Saints Day it is not bad in itself.
 The earth is the Lord’s, the candy is the Lord’s, and simple fun is the Lord’s.
 There was nothing stopping us.
 Just because pagans may have used the same day for something previously, it doesn’t mean it is bad.
 This is true of Christmas and other days the pagans co-opted, so why not Halloween?

 We were wrestling with the conviction of the Lord.
 His question for us was simple.
 Could we look out at the drunk people roaming our neighborhood, the evil costumes on small children and the celebration of darkness and honestly honor Him while going along with it?
 What fellowship does light have with darkness?
-Yes, we have freedom, but is this how we wanted to use that freedom bought by Jesus on the Cross?
+Yes, we have freedom, but is this how we wanted to use that freedom bought by the blood of Jesus on the Cross?

-The Night We Met Cowboy Bob
+The Night We Met Buffalo Bill

-Welcome to Cowboy Bob’s House
+Welcome to Buffalo Bill’s House

 Our son was dressed as a sweet innocent little cowboy.
 He toddled up to the front door all proud of his cowboy hat and vest.
 He knocked on the door, opened his candy bag and waited for someone to answer.
 He was obviously put off by the house as well, but we had been prodding him all night.
 “It’s okay, just go to their door and do it on your own” was our message.
 He wanted to be a brave and strong cowboy and eat some candy.
 He trusted his mom and dad as we went along with society.
 We put him in a physically and spiritually dangerous position just to go along with a tradition and not offend.

 Trick or treat, Mr. Serial Killer.

-Ok, wrap it up, that’s it – we are done with this holiday.
+“Ok, wrap it up, that’s it – we are done with this holiday.”